NijatZeynalov/Advanced-eXtreme-Gradient-Boosting-with-Python/README.md

 provide the training dataset.
 This will provide a report on how well the model is performing on both training and test sets during training.

-wo plots are created.
+Two plots are created.
 The first shows the error of the XGBoost model for each epoch on the training and test datasets.